 That said, you first need to take care of the basics.
 Make sure your keywords, ad content and landing pages are relevant to the intent of the search query.
 Make sure your prices, delivery and service are competitive.

 If you’re sure you’re not wildly out on either of these things and are still suffering from a relatively poor CTR, then you might be missing a vital ingredient from your adverts – Google Seller Ratings.

 These are the little stars which you may have seen across the web.
 They appear underneath paid adverts to give an at-a-glace indication of the quality of service the retailer is expected to give, based on reviews aggregated from across third-party providers by Google.

-Once you have crossed the threshold (currently 150 verified reviews in a 12 month period), your will become eligible for Seller Ratings, and you’ll see an immediate uplift in clicks from your adverts.
+Once you have crossed the threshold (currently 100 verified reviews in a 12 month period by country), you will become eligible for Seller Ratings, and you’ll see an immediate uplift in clicks from your adverts.

 2. Poor conversion rates on eCommerce product pages

 If you’ve got some good quality traffic coming to your product pages but not much in the way of sales, then you might need to look at the content of your page.
 A lot of retailers sell the same products, and generally rely on manufacturer information to form product descriptions.

 This is all well and good but it does get a bit “samey”.
 Some manufacturer descriptions can be a bit dry, listing facts and figures but not the application of the product.

 Reviews can help.
 Most reviews contain a written comment, and most comments talk about how the product is suitable for a particular application.
 When reading these reviews, if someone else is using the product for the same thing you want to, you’re more likely to buy it.

 I’ve written a post about how reviews influence the customer journey so take a look at that.